armon/bloomd/README.md

  * udp\_port : Integer, sets the udp port.
 Currently listened on but otherwise unused.
 Default 8674.

+ * bind\_address: The IP to bind to.
+Defaults to 0.0.0.0

  * data\_dir : The data directory that is used.
 Defaults to /tmp/bloomd

  * log\_level : The logging level that bloomd should use.
 One of: